jasper-perf/ace/docs/src/getting-started.md

 If the specified directory does not exist, it will be created.
 In this example, two versions of the results report will be found under the `~/Documents/moby-dick-report` directory:

 * `report.json`: A machine-readable version of the report, in JSON format
-* `report.html`: A human-readable version of the report, in HTML format
+* `report.html`: A human-readable version of the report, in HTML format.

 Read a [detailed overview](reports.html) of these formats.

-### Viewing the report

-Find the directory where Ace saved its output.
-Double-click `report.html` to view the report in a web browser.
-In it, you'll find a violations table, telling you which automated checks failed and why; and a series of sections containing extracted data, such as a headings outline and list of images, to highlight potential problem areas and to assist in manual checking.

-Read a [detailed overview](report-html.html) of the HTML report format.